IBM/cloudant-kafka-connector/performance/Performance Report.md

 `replication`		|The used schema to create ID's for the Cloundant objects					|false	  |No

 ### Test results
-You can find all test results in the folder `performance/resources`.
-The file `results.ipynb` contains the diagrams of the test results.
+You can find the test results in the folder `performance/resources`.
+The file `results.ipynb` contains all diagrams of the test results.
 The file is a Jupyter Notebook and can be execute within the platform IBM Data Science Experience.
-Login credentials are masked and must be replace with your own Bluemix Account credentials.
+Login credentials are masked in the file and must be replace with your own credentials.

 ## Results: Batch size